-- Personal and/or academic counseling intake session; - Discretionary educational conditions and/or programs of educational service to the University and/or community; - Residence hall relocation and/or contract review/cancellation of residence hall contract and/or use of dining facilities; - Restitution or compensation for loss, damage or injury, which may take the form of appropriate service and/or monetary or material replacement; - Monetary assessment owed to the University; - Completion of an alcohol or drug education program; - Referral to the BASICS Program for assessment. - g.
-Restrictions usually an educational component that is to occur in conjunction with the sanctions and will usually be time specific.
+- Personal and/or academic counseling intake session; - Discretionary educational conditions and/or programs of educational service to the University and/or community; - Residence hall relocation and/or contract review/cancellation of residence hall contract and/or use of dining facilities; - Restitution or compensation for loss, damage or injury, which may take the form of appropriate service and/or monetary or material replacement; - Monetary assessment owed to the University; - Completion of an alcohol or drug education program; - Referral to the BASICS Program for assessment.

+1. Restrictions

+A restriction is an additional component of a disciplinary sanction.
+A restriction is usually an educational component that is to occur in conjunction with the sanctions and will usually be time specific.
 Some examples of restrictions include, but are not limited to: